WHYAMERICASUCKS.COM

 Pew's April 2025 discrimination survey found that 74 percent of Americans said Black people face at least some discrimination in the United States.
 But the same survey found a sharp partisan split: 94 percent of Democrats said Black people face at least some discrimination, compared with 54 percent of Republicans.

 Pew also found the Republican share had fallen from 66 percent in 2024 to 54 percent in 2025.
-That does not mean discrimination disappeared.
-It means acknowledgment of it is becoming more politically selective.
+Acknowledgment of discrimination is becoming more politically selective.

 The Justice Department's 2024 FBI hate crime summary says 53.2 percent of single-bias hate crime victims were targeted because of race, ethnicity or ancestry.
 In DOJ's summary of the 2023 FBI data, anti-Black incidents made up 51.3 percent of race-based incidents and were more than three times the next highest racial or ethnic category.

-The workplace record points in the same direction.
 EEOC says 27,505 race-based discrimination charges were filed in fiscal year 2023, accounting for 33.9 percent of all charges.
-So the public-climate story is not floating free of institutions.
-It shows up in criminal reporting and civil-rights enforcement too.
+The climate story also appears in civil-rights enforcement.

 More Stories